rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/GOOGLE-CLOUD.md

 Install the "Cloud Console" app on your Android or iOS device.

-Manage and monitor Google Cloud Platform services from your Android or iOS device.
+Now you can manage and monitor Google Cloud Platform services from your Android or iOS device.